 A brand new truck comes with top-of-the-line technology, comfort, and safety features.
 They also come with extensive manufacturer warranties that protect you in the event of any major component failures.
 Some also come with convenient perks such as roadside assistance, satellite radio, and more.

-However, brand new vehicles also cost more than older models.
+However, brand new vehicles, like a new F-150 truck, also cost more than older models.
 This includes pricetags, taxes, registration fees, and insurance costs.
 They also rapidly depreciate in value for the first few years.

-Buying a truck used comes with many benefits.
+Buying a truck used comes with many benefits especially if it’s a truck that’s part of the cascadia evolution.
 You have quite a few more options within your budget.
 You can even find higher-class, fully loaded trucks that are a few years older, but much cheaper than their brand new counterparts.

 However, most used vehicles don’t come with protection other than what may or may not be left on their manufacturer warranty.
 You also don’t 100 percent know the vehicle’s history, how well it was maintained, etc.